EugeneManushkin/ProducerConsumer/README.md

 ///@brief      Request deleter
 void DeleteRequest(Request* request);
 ```
-Implement multithread producer-consumer model.
-Class Stopper must be implemented and any synchronization must done with Win32 API.
-Using C++11 is allowed and solution must work under Windows XP.
+Implement class Stopper and multithreaded producer-consumer model with two or more threads that are using GetRequest to generate request objects and ProcessRequest to handle requests.
+Program must work 30 seconds then execution must be stopped so remaining requests should be unhandled.
+Any synchronization must be done with Win32 API however using C++11 is allowed.
+Program must work under Windows XP.
-Program must work 30 seconds then execution must be stopped so remaining requests are unhandled.

 #Install
-- Download released archive, extract it.
+- Download latest released archive, extract it.
 - In terminal cd to folder with extracted files, type 'ProducerConsumer.exe'

 #Build